smarter-sh/community/README.md

-# Kubernetes Community
+# Smarter Community

-Welcome to the Kubernetes community!
+Welcome to the Smarter community!

-This is the starting point for joining and contributing to the Kubernetes community - improving docs, improving code, giving talks etc.
+This is the starting point for joining and contributing to the Smarter community - improving docs, improving code, giving talks etc.

 To learn more about the project structure and organization, please refer to [Project Governance] information.